whitecube/laravel-search-builder/README.md

 composer require whitecube/laravel-search-builder
 ```

-## Usage

-### How to structure your query
+## How to structure your query

 To make your search queries extremely fast, the search builder will pack all of your conditions in a subquery that will aim to hit as many covering indexes as possible, in order to build an aggregated table that only contains ids of the pertinent models (along with a score, more on this later).
 This aggregated table will then be used to filter down the actual table with an inner join.
 This means that the processing of your search logic is done entirely on your indexes, and the full table is only accessed at the end, which dramatically speeds everything up.

 However, the package can not detect your database structure, so it is your responsibility to create your indexes correctly, and in such a way that your search condition queries will not have to access your main tables' data.

 Here's an example of what we're looking to achieve, in raw SQL.
-Given we have a products table, and we want to search it by reference and by name, and prioritise the reference over the name:
+Given that we have a products table, and we want to search it by reference and by name, and prioritise the reference over the name:

 ```sql
 with id_and_total_score as (